 A Hong Kong Arts Festival Production

 Concept and Direction Heine Avdal | fieldworks Yukiko Shinozaki | fieldworks

-Sound & Installation
+Sound & Installation Tetsuya Umeda*

 Hong Kong Artists

-Miu Law (Production Coordinator)
+Production Coordinator Miu Law

-Leung Tat-ming (Production Manager)
+Production Manager Leung Tat-ming

 *The artist did not take part in this online activity.

-Heine Avdal & Yukiko Shinozaki / fieldworks' international travel is supported by the Performing Arts Hub Norway and the Norwegian Arts Council.
+Heine Avdal & Yukiko Shinozaki | fieldworks international travel is supported by the Performing Arts Hub Norway and the Norwegian Arts Council.

-Yukiko Shinozaki (Japan) studied classical ballet in Tokyo and then contemporary dance and psychology at the Portland State University in the U.S. After graduating, she worked in New York as a freelance dancer as well as presenting her solo works at various venues.
-Since 1997 she has been living in Brussels and collaborating with Heine Avdal.
+Yukiko Shinozaki (Japan) studied classical ballet in Tokyo and then contemporary dance and psychology at Portland State University.
+After graduating, she worked in New York as a freelance dancer as well as presenting her solo works at various venues.
+Since 1997, she has been living in Brussels and collaborating with Heine Avdal.
 Shinozaki’s work focuses on internal complexities and contradictions of the body.
 The process of transformation takes an important role in her movement vocabulary: through subtle shifts and manipulations, familiar actions slowly transform into an unfamiliar realm.
 She considers artistic collaboration an important factor in her work and consciously integrates serendipitous elements from encounters with different artists and situations.

-Anson Chan (Hong Kong) graduated from the Hong Kong Academy for Performing Art, majoring in Drama.
-Since graduation, he has performed in Red Chamber in the Concrete Forest (42nd HKAF); Antigone: North East Village Edition of Theatre Horizon; Quai Ouest, Golden Dragon, Postcolonial Affairs of Food and the Heart, Fragments of Stones and Gold, Electronic City, The Ugly One of On & On Theatre Workshop; Life of Galileo, Hamletmachine of Alice Theatre Laboratory; The Sorrows of Young Yat Sum of Ricochet Ensemble in the International Arts Carnival).
+Anson Chan (Hong Kong) graduated from the Hong Kong Academy for Performing Arts, majoring in drama.
+Since graduation, he has performed in Red Chamber in the Concrete Forest (42nd HKAF); Antigone: North East Village Edition (Theatre Horizon); Quai Ouest, Golden Dragon, Postcolonial Affairs of Food and the Heart, Fragments of Stones and Gold, Electronic City, The Ugly One (On & On Theatre Workshop); Life of Galileo and Hamletmachine (Alice Theatre Laboratory); and The Sorrows of Young Yat Sum (Ricochet Ensemble, International Arts Carnival).
 He has written two plays, Without Him, My Family and Pigdog, which were presented in the Playwright Scheme organised by Prospects Theatre.

-Mandy Chen (Hong Kong) graduated from the Drama School of The Hong Kong Academy for Performing Arts (HKAPA), Ecole Philippe Gaulier, Griffith University (MA in Applied Theatre and Drama Education) and European Graduate School.
-She is a veteran performer and an educator for theatre-in-education.
-In 2000, she was granted an Arts Scholarship by the Hong Kong Arts Development Council for her further studies in the Feldenkrais Method in the UK and later with Moshé Feldenkrais in Paris.
-In 2007, she gained another Arts Scholarship again to the UK to learn with Tim Wheeler from the well-known Mind the Gap Theatre Company.
-After her return, she adapted the moth ball and co-directed with Tim Wheeler.
+Mandy Chen (Hong Kong) graduated from the School of Drama at the Hong Kong Academy for Performing Arts (HKAPA), École Philippe Gaulier, Griffith University (MA in Applied Theatre and Drama Education) and European Graduate School.
+She is a veteran performer and educator for theatre-in-education.
+In 2000, she was granted an arts scholarship by the Hong Kong Arts Development Council for her further studies in the UK and later with Moshé Feldenkrais in Paris.
+In 2007, she gained another arts scholarship to study in the UK under Tim Wheeler from Mind the Gap Theatre Company.
+After her return, she adapted the moth ball, co-directed with Tim Wheeler.
 She currently works as drama practitioner for the School and Community training programme, as a practitioner of the Feldenkrais Method™ and as a performer.

 Wing Moa (Hong Kong) graduated with a Bachelor of Arts (Hons) in Comparative Literature from the University of Hong, minoring in both Media and Cultural Studies and German.
 She also has a Bachelor of Fine Arts (Hons) in Acting from the Hong Kong Academy for Performing Arts.
 She was nominated Best Actress at the Eighth Hong Kong Theatre Libre for her performance in The Electronic City (Director’s Cut).
-Her recent productions include Best Wishes, The Plot, Quai Ouest, Postcolonial God of Food, Postcolonial Affairs of Food and the Heart, Century-old Dreams of A Fishing Harbour Episode III, The Awakening, Landscape in the Mist (Argentina tour), school productions include Miss Julie, The Electronic City and Night, Mother.
+Her recent productions include Best Wishes, The Plot, Quai Ouest, Postcolonial God of Food, Postcolonial Affairs of Food and the Heart, “Century-old Dreams” of A Fishing Harbour Episode III, The Awakening and Landscape in the Mist (Argentina tour).
+Recent school productions include Miss Julie, The Electronic City and Night, Mother.
 She has toured in France, Argentina, Taiwan and China.
-She is also a professional EMCEE and has worked in radio and TV broadcasting company as reporter and host.
+She is also a professional emcee and has worked in radio and TV broadcasting company as reporter and host.